K12 Events & Resources

 Each session has an appropriate targeted grade range based on the topic, and the sessions vary between topical lectures, demos, and skills-based training.
 In addition to the videos, we offer additional educational resources related to the content covered in these online sessions whenever possible.
 If you would like to submit any questions before the event, please send them to Laurel Zaima-Sheehy ([email protected]).

 All sessions are FREE, but pre-registration is REQUIRED for each event.
-All the sessions are recorded and posted on the Columbia Climate School's YouTube channel
+All recordings are posted on the Columbia Climate School's YouTube channel, and some Climate LIVE K12 sessions include complementary lessons, activities, and other educational resources.
+Watch our latest session below!

 Educator Training